aldorona/contur/README.txt

 If you find any bug while testing, please report it to the authors: aldo.rona@le.ac.uk, flz1@leicester.ac.uk

-License: This code is license-free.
+License: See LICENSE.txt.
 Code users must acknowledge the provenance of the listing by using the following acknowledgement in their published work: "This work used the CONTUR source code by L.F.
 Zavalan and A. Rona, based on the